-This experiment will amaze young kids – and even adults!
-It is so easy, but almost magical to watch.
-I love doing science for kids and have watched little ones become fascinated and inspired by our experiments.
+This experiment will amaze kids – and even adults!
+It is so easy and almost magical to watch.
+I love doing science for kids and watching kids become fascinated and inspired by science experiments.
 This is one their favourites – and mine!
-All you need is cabbage and a few materials from your cupboard to create this pH indicator.

-We started by chopping up some red cabbage.
-Once cut, we put it into warm water.
-You can either let it sit and for 10-15 minutes, or you can put it into a blender.
+Start by chopping up some purple cabbage.
+Once cut, put it into warm water.
+Roughly one cup of cut cabbage will work.
+You can either let it sit for 10-15 minutes, or you can put it into a blender.

 Next, use a strainer to separate the cabbage from the water.
 You will be left with purple cabbage water.
 It is a really beautiful colour!